LeoHung/eazymp/README.md

 or

-    pip install lazymp --process-dependency-links
+    pip install eazymp --process-dependency-links

 ## Sample Use Case

 You can make your for-loop run in parallel just by adding "#pragma omp parallel for" near by the for-loop statement, just like what is done by openmp in c language.

-Besides, you need to annotated the outside variables which will be assigned value in the for-loop with annotation "#pragma shared".
+Besides, you need to annotated the outside variables which will be assigned value in the for-loop with annotation "#pragma shared dict/list/number".

 ### Example Code